Editor’s note: different power adapters

 - 3 LEDs – High intensity

-Different nozzles types, but the Quad Stream tip is most impressive
+The Quad Stream tip is the most impressive of the 3 nozzle designs

-Philips have designed 3 different nozzles or flosser tips for their range of water flossers.
+Philips has designed 3 different nozzles or flosser tips for its range of water flossers.

 Your options are:

 - A standard nozzle with a single stream of water for removing debris and plaque.

 - F2 comfort

 - A soft rubber nozzle for comfort and ease of positioning for those with sensitive gums.

 - F3 quad stream

 - A soft rubber nozzle that directs water into a cross shaped (x) stream that gently removes plaque for an effortlessly thorough clean.